bbc/stump/README.md

 Please note, from Version 1.1 Stump will be using Jason as its JSON encoder.
 This will effect the ordering of logged items.

+It is strongly advised that you use version 1.4 of Stump and above, version 1.3 could cause an error to be thrown when trying to encode log messages.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed